-- A. Before an appointment by the College becomes effective, a unit member's contract must be signed by the appointee and the President or his designee.
-The terms and conditions of every full-time appointment will be consistent with this agreement. - B. Unit members must sign and return to the College within the time frame designated on the contract all overload/extra pay supplement (except for substitute pay) contract(s).
+- A. Before an appointment by the College becomes effective, a bargaining unit member's contract must be signed by the appointee and the President or their designee.
+The terms and conditions of every full-time appointment will be consistent with this agreement. - B. Bargaining unit members must sign and return to the College within the time frame designated on the contract all overload/extra pay supplement (except for substitute pay) contract(s).